 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where gajardoite typically forms.
+Look in hydrothermal veins country, the host setting where gajardoite typically forms.
 If you start seeing arsenates, quartz in float, you are in the right ground.
 Field specimens usually show a tabular, pseudo-hexagonal crystals habit, so train your eye for that shape before scanning the outcrop.